aam229/inquirer-path/README.md

 - **default**: (String) Save as the **cwd** option.
 - **multi**: (Boolean) Set to true if the prompt should ask for multiple paths.
 If multi is set to true, the path entry can be stopped by sending the `SIGINT` signal (ctrl+C)
 - **directoryOnly**: (Boolean) Set to true if the prompt should only autocomplete (or suggest) directories.
 - **validate**: (Function) Receive the user input and should return true if the value is valid, and an error message (String) otherwise.
 If false is returned, a default error message is provided.
-If **multi** is true, it is called for each path entered by the user.
+If **multi** is true, it is called for each path entered by the user as well as once the prompt finishes.
-- **validateMulti**: (Function) If **multi** is set to true, it can be used to validate the list of paths entered by the user.
 - **filter**: (Function) Receive the user input and return the filtered value to be used inside the program.
 The value returned will be added to the Answers hash.
 - **when**: (Function, Boolean) Receive the current user answers hash and should return true or false depending on whether or not this question should be asked.
 The value can also be a simple boolean.